 When choosing red meat, the general recommendation is to have no more than two or three palm-sized servings per week.
 Game meat like venison is also a good choice since it has higher levels of omega 3.
 Pork sirloin and ham are also very nutrient-dense.

 When eating chicken, we shouldn’t just have the breast.
 We can also add chicken thigh and offal to our meat dish.
+Chicken is a great meat option for a pre and post workout snack and TheGymCompanion’s grilled chicken salad is a great way to add protein and nutrients into your diet.

 What we should definitely give up though is processed meat.
 These meats are of poor quality and contain harmful chemicals and undesirable filler ingredients, which have a negative impact on our health.